Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 class you will be completing activities that are guided by specialized YouTube videos and live streaming sessions through either YouTube Live or Google Meet.

-We will have all of our course's laboratory sessions through either YouTube Live or Google Meet.
+We will hold all of our course's laboratory sessions through either YouTube Live or Google Meet.
 I will be available to answer your questions about an assignment through YouTube, Google Meet, and/or Slack.
 You will also actively participate in these sessions by, for instance, live coding with me and the other students